uktherebel/Marketing-Analytics-Case-Study/README.md

 **Skills Used**: Data Wrangling, Statistical Distributions, ERD Analysis, Reverse Engineering, Window Functions, Hypotheses Validation

+**Note**: The final solution has not been uploaded yet.
+I'm still in the process of finishing the project.

 The requirements were as follows:
 1. Top 2 Categories
 > For each customer, we need to identify the top 2 categories for each customer based off their past rental history.
 These top categories will drive marketing creative images as seen in the travel and sci-fi examples in the draft email.